Maximal subgroups of multi-edge spinal groups: Introduction

 As indicated in ~\cite{Pervova4}, one motivation for our investigation comes from a conjecture of Passman concerning the group algebra $K[G]$ of a finitely generated group $G$ over a field $K$ with $\charac K = p$.
 The conjecture states that, if the Jacobson radical $\mathcal{J}(K[G])$ coincides with the augmentation ideal $\mathcal{A}(K[G])$ then $G$ is a finite $p$-group; see~\cite[Conjecture~6.1]{Passman2}.
 In~\cite{Passman2}, Passman showed that if $\mathcal{J}(K[G])=\mathcal{A}(K[G])$ then $G$ is a $p$-group and every maximal subgroup of $G$ is normal of index~$p$.
 Hence multi-edge spinal groups that are torsion yield natural candidates for testing Passman's conjecture.
 It is important to widen this class of candidates, as even the Gupta-Sidki group for $p=3$ does not satisfy $\mathcal{J}(K[G]) = \mathcal{A}(K[G])$; this follows from \cite{Said}.

 Grigorchuk and Wilson~\cite{GrigWils} have generalized Pervova's results in~\cite{Pervova3,Pervova4} by means of commensurability.
 Two groups are said to be \textit{commensurable} if they have isomorphic subgroups of finite index.
 Let $G$ be as in Theorem~\ref{start}.
 From \cite[Lemma~1]{GrigWils}, it follows that whenever $G$ is a subgroup of finite index in a group~$H$ then $H$ does not have maximal subgroups of infinite index.
-Furthermore, \cite[Lemma~4]{GrigWils} yields the following consequence of Theorem~\ref{start}.
+Using this and \cite[Lemma~3]{GrigWils} we derive the following consequence of Theorem~\ref{start}.